dustwh/dustwh-DataEngineSettingUpWalkThrough-/MarkDown Version/3 - Eureka.md

 Set register-with-eureka to true means register current microservice to Discover Server.

-Set register-with-eureka to false means don't register current microservice to Discover Server.Usually, consumer and Eureka server itself don’t need to register in the Discover Server.
-By default, this option is true.
+Set register-with-eureka to false means don't register current microservice to Discover Server.

 set fetch-registry to true means current microservice is fetching services from Discover Server

 set fetch-registry to false means current microservice doesn’t need to fetch any services from Discover Server

+By default, both options are set to true.

-Typically, a consumer should set register-with-eureka to false, set fetch-registry to true
+A consumer should at least set fetch-registry to true.
+It can also set register-with-eureka to true if he also provide service to other components.

-a provider should either set both to true or at least set register-with-eureka to true
+A provider should at least set register-with-eureka to true.
+It can also set fetch-registry to true if he also consume(call) services(rest api) from other components.

-Discover itself should set both to false.
+Eureka discover server itself don’t need to register his service in discover center.
+Thus most of the time, while we configurating the discover center, we want to keep both set to false.